You are here

 Quick Summary of Minimum Sponsor Requirements:

-• Attendee Sign-In and (if the program is 4 hours or more) sign-out sheet noting time of departure.
+• Attendee sign-in and, if the program is 4 hours or more in length, sign-out sheet noting time of departure.
 This document should contain the individual's printed name and their signature.

-• Certificate of Completion provided to each attendee at the end of the program.
-Certificate must include: sponsor, program title, date of program, and number of CPE hours.
+• Certificate of completion provided to each attendee at the end of the program.
+Certificate must include the sponsor’s name, the attendee’s name, program title, date of program, and number of CPE hours earned.

 • Maintain the following records for 5 years: